jpedrosa/sua/docs/Time.md

 or local time.
 I preferred local time and I checked it on Dart and they have it as local time by default as well.

-A small feature that I like is the arithmetic on day, hour, minutes and seconds as added to the Time class itself.
+A small feature that I like is the arithmetic on day, hour, minute and second as added to the Time class itself.
 It helps that the Time class is actually a struct.
 Structs in Swift have the property of Copy-on-Write which makes them a little safer to share around even as they are modified.
 When a struct is